 A table of contents gives you the big picture of what’s in the book, whereas the index gives you the nitty gritty, arranged alphabetically and concisely.
-An index is a representation of all the pertinent information in the book—a type of information architecture, if you will.
+An index is a representation of all the pertinent information in the book.

 Why do books need an index?

 - Potential buyers and bookstore browsers will use the index to decide whether to buy the book.